varya/bem-articles-tmp/start-from-project-stub.en.md

         </body>
     </html>

-Templates can produce not only block elements but nested blocks as well.
+Templates can produce not only nested elements but nested blocks as well.
 In this example, you can wrap price values with a `b-link` block from the `bem-bl` library.

     {